by Jeffrey R. Charles.

 The road to Oruro is impressive.
 It is clear that a great deal of effort went into it.
 A couple of hours after leaving town, we cross a very large arch bridge which extends over over a deep ravine.
 Just after crossing the bridge, we are treated to a panoramic view of the valley, with Cochabamba in the distance.
 Quite a while after that, we reach a pass which is the highest point on the road to Oruro.
 At 4800 meters, the road is higher than any of the mountains in the lower 48 United States.

-This increased the time it would take to reach the next rest room, so I began to wonder if I'd made the right choice in switching to the bus.
+The slowness of the crippled bus increased the time it would take to reach the next rest room, so I began to wonder if I'd made the right choice in switching to the bus.
 My condition made it undesirable to just use the great outdoors as a restroom for reasons relating to both pain and privacy.
 Some local people did not seem to place such a high a premium on privacy.
-On the way to the eclipse, one female shepherd who was passing by had just relieved herself right out in the open, not more than 20 meters from where our bus was parked to change the blown tire.
+On the way to the eclipse, one female shepherd who was passing by had simply relieved herself right out in the open, not more than 20 meters from where our bus was parked to change the blown tire.

-Near sunset, we could see that it was raining up ahead and that there were dust storms ahead.
-The deep blue under the storm was very similar to the color of the lunar umbra at previous eclipses.
-Several minutes later, crossed the northern limit of the eclipse near Pazna.
+Near sunset, we could see that it was raining up ahead, and that there were also dust storms ahead.
+The deep blue under the late afternoon storm clouds was very similar to the color of the lunar umbra at previous eclipses.
+Several minutes later, crossed the northern limit of the total eclipse path near Pazna.
 Now, I felt like I could rest easier.